 All checks, withdrawals, and other debits will be paid from the DDA sub-account.
 We will automatically transfer balances from the MMDA sub-account to the DDA sub-account.
 No more than six transfers will occur in any monthly statement period.
 Should a sixth transfer be necessary, all funds in the MMDA sub-account will be moved to the DDA sub-account for the remainder of the month.
 These transfers will not appear on your monthly statement and will not be subject to any fees.

 MONITORING AND CLOSING YOUR ACCOUNT: We reserve the right to monitor all Simply Checking activity for inappropriate use.
 We may close your checking account at any time and for any reason.
-If we close your Simply Checking, all collected funds (less any amounts due to us or for debits in process) will be transferred to your external linked account.
-If you do not have an external account linked to your Simply Checking, or if our attempt to transfer the funds to your external account fails, we will mail you a check to the address we have in our records.
-If there is no valid address on file and you have a 360 Savings account that is titled exactly the same as your Simply Checking, we will transfer the funds to your 360 Savings.
+If we close your account, all collected funds (less any amounts due to us) will be transferred to your external Linked Account, mailed as a check to the address we have in our records, or credited to another account you have with us.

 You may close your account at any time.

 State laws (called "escheat" or unclaimed property laws) require us to close all your deposit accounts and transfer your money to the state if your accounts are dormant for a period of time as defined by your state of residence.
 Your account can become dormant if, for 24 months, there is no transactional activity.
 Your account will remain dormant until funds are transferred to or from the dormant account.
 If all of your accounts become dormant, you may no longer receive paper statements, but you can still view your accounts online.